Skip to main content

 Regional policies shape farming

 While farmers are a vital part of the solution, they are not often in a position to influence a substantial part of the problem.
 Policies are major drivers when it comes to reshaping the way our food system looks today.
+The most significant influencer of regional agricultural practices are the subsidies provided by the European Common Agricultural Policy (CAP), which have historically promoted the adoption of intensified and unsustainable agriculture practices.

 A reformed CAP is needed in order to support the next generation of farmers and propel the transition towards a sustainable agricultural model.
 One in which the future of food production is resilient, profitable, and beneficial for both people and the environment.
+We need a system where farmers are paid for their contributions to the ecosystem, not just production.
+This change ensures economic stability for farmers and a healthier planet for all.

 What we choose to eat